SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Prerequisites/README.md

 Following the how-to guides provided, you will:

-- Check on the **prerequisites**
+1. Check on the **prerequisites**
-- **Register your SAP S/4HANA Cloud backend** (release 1905 or higher) on the SAP Cloud Platform
+2. **Register your SAP S/4HANA Cloud backend** (release 1905 or higher) on the SAP Cloud Platform
-- Set up service plan **entitlements** (SAP S/4HANA Cloud Extensibility and SAP Cloud Platform Enterprise Messaging) for your newly registered system from your SAP Cloud Platform subaccount
+3. Set up service plan **entitlements** (SAP S/4HANA Cloud Extensibility and SAP Cloud Platform Enterprise Messaging) for your newly registered system from your SAP Cloud Platform subaccount
-- Create **service instances** of the SAP S/4HANA Cloud Extensibility service
+4. Create **service instances** of the SAP S/4HANA Cloud Extensibility service
-- **Configure events** in your SAP S/4HANA Cloud system to send Business Partner Created and Business Partner Changed events to SAP Cloud Platform Enterprise Messaging
+5. **Configure events** in your SAP S/4HANA Cloud system to send Business Partner Created and Business Partner Changed events to SAP Cloud Platform Enterprise Messaging
-- Create an **SAP Cloud Platform Enterprise Messaging service instance** to receive Business Partner events from SAP S/4HANA Cloud system
+6. Create an **SAP Cloud Platform Enterprise Messaging service instance** to receive Business Partner events from SAP S/4HANA Cloud system
-- *Deploy* the GeoRel extension application on the SAP Cloud Platform.
-The GeoRel app can be used to track new and changed Business Partners as updates are made in the underlying SAP S/4HANA Cloud system.
+7. *Deploy* the extension application on the SAP Cloud Platform.
+The extension app can be used to track new and changed Business Partners as updates are made in the underlying SAP S/4HANA Cloud system.

 # Prerequisites